Photo Credit: Robert Henrickson

 Situated in West Point Grey, this area has seen significant change over the years.
 Initially it was home to the Musqueam, Squamish and Tsleil-Waututh peoples.
 In 1791 Spanish explorer Jose Narvaez landed on the shores of this area, naming it Langara Point.
 Approximately one year later, Captain George Vancouver arrived and renamed the area after his friend Captain George Grey.
 Significant residential development in the area didn’t start until 1912, shortly after the Municipality of Point Grey was established in 1908.
-This house is just south of West 10th Avenue which has served as the area’s primary local business district since the early 20th century.
+4268 West 11th Avenue is just southeast of the West 10th Avenue shopping area which has served as the area’s primary local business district since the early 20th century.

 Heritage Vancouver Building Permits Database, VPL British Columbia City Directories 1860-1955, VanMap